I'm the lonely diplomat

 I sought help, but found that the best help and advice come from other diplomats who understood what I was going through.
 With the help of an awesome community, some real conversations and courage, I did a lot of work within myself and now I know who I am and what's important to me.

-Before you do anything, know that change is great, but we must know why we want to make it for it to be meaningful.
+Before you do anything, know that change is great, but you must know why you want to make it for it to be meaningful.

 I'm here to help.
 You're not alone.